DevXT-LLC/MagicalAuth/README.md

 See [UI.py](UI.py) for an example of how to use MagicalAuth in a Streamlit application.
 It runs with the FastAPI service in the Docker Compose setup.

 Access the Streamlit UI at `http://localhost:8519` .

+## Folder Structure Explanation

+- `.github/workflows`: Contains GitHub Actions workflows for CI/CD.
+  - `code_style_check.yml`: Runs a code style check when committing to the GitHub repository.
+  - `publish-docker-dev.yml`: Publishes the Docker image to the GitHub Container Registry when a new tag is pushed to the GitHub repository with the branch name or `dev` as the tag.
+This also runs tests from `tests.ipynb`.
+  - `publish-docker.yml`: Publishes the Docker image to the GitHub Container Registry when the main branch is updated.
+This also runs tests from `tests.ipynb`.
+  - `todos.yml`: Runs a TODO check when committing to the GitHub repository and creates GitHub issues for each TODO found if they do not already exist.
+- `.streamlit/config.toml`: Streamlit configuration file.
+- `components`: Contains Streamlit components used by the Streamlit UI.
+  - `Auth.py`: Contains the authentication component with `get_user` and `log_out_button` functions.
+- `data`: Contains the persisted database files.
+Clear contents of this folder to reset the database.
+- `endpoints`: Contains the FastAPI endpoints split by purpose.
+  - `Auth.py`: Contains the authentication endpoints.
+- `.dockerignore`: Specifies files and directories that Docker should ignore when building the image.
+- `.env.example`: An example of the `.env` file that should be used for configuration.
+- `.gitignore`: Specifies files and directories that Git should ignore when committing.
+- `DB.py`: Contains all the database models and initialization of the database.
+It includes seeding data to the database and running the server.
+Add more models to create additional database tables or modify the existing user table to add required user fields.
+- `docker-compose.yml`: The Docker Compose file used to run the server in its production mode within a Docker container.
+- `Dockerfile`: Defines the Docker container for the application.
+- `Globals.py`: Contains global variables and a `getenv` function to retrieve environment variables with default values defined within the function for the app.
+- `launch.sh`: Used by the Docker container to run the server after it finishes loading.
+- `MagicalAuth.py`: Contains the `MagicalAuth` class and functions for authentication.
+- `Models.py`: Contains the Pydantic models used by the FastAPI endpoints.
+- `README.md`: The file that you are currently reading.
+- `requirements.txt`: Contains the Python packages required by the application.
+- `Server.py`: The main FastAPI server file.
+- `tests.ipynb`: Contains test files for the application.
+- `UI.py`: Contains the Streamlit UI for the application.